Friedy630/Matrix_Games/Presentation.md

 -   it was fun
 -   experience with git
--   experience working, expecially coding in a team
+-   experience working, especially coding in a team
 -   backend and management are a big part of development
 -   good example of a project growning and code being 'alive', puts lectures from computer science into perspective
 -   experience with python